My Husky Experience

 Took CSE 121: Academic Turning Point

-What started as a prerequisite quickly became a turning point in my journey.
-Despite initial struggles with this entirely new subject, I discovered a passion for computing and problem-solving through code.
+What started as a prerequisite became a transformative struggle.
+Despite initial challenges with this entirely new subject, I discovered a passion for computing and problem-solving through code.

 Declared ECE Major